Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey

-The algorithm loops through all the $z$ values, redshifting all the lines in the line list, and finding the set of $n(z)$ Z-Spec channels corresponding to the lines in the bandpass at that redshift.
-The two test statistics, $E_{1}$ and $E_{2}$, are evaluated for each redshift using the signal and noise in the set of $n(z)$ channels determined in the previous step.
-The first test statistic, $E_{1}(z)$, is defined as the ratio of the signal to the noise summed only over the Z-Spec channels that correspond to a line in our list when redshifted to redshift $z$,
+We search a redshift range between 0.5 and 6.0 in steps of 0.001.
+However, the redshift determination and the false detection rate are not sensitive to the exact redshift range being searched, as long as multiple lines fall in the bandpass and the actual redshift is included in the search.
+The algorithm loops through all the $z$ values, redshifting all the lines in the line list, and finding the set of $N(z)$ Z-Spec channels corresponding to the lines in the bandpass for each individual redshift.
+The two test statistics, $E_{1}$ and $E_{2}$, are evaluated for each redshift using the continuum subtracted signal $S_{i}$ and the noise $\sigma_{i}$ in the set of $N(z)$ channels determined in the previous step.
+The continuum subtraction uses a fourth degree polynomial to better account for local smooth deviations from a power-law.